prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines what Prometheus Operator managed labels should be added to labelSelector on the topologySpreadConstraint.</p>
+<p>additionalLabelSelectors Defines what Prometheus Operator managed labels should be added to labelSelector on the topologySpreadConstraint.</p>
 </td>
 </tr>
 </tbody>